bibleexchange/courses/epistles-1/001/661_galatians.md

 <h1>Galatians</h1>
 <h2>Introduction to Galatians</h2>
 <h3>The Writer</h3>
-<blockquote>1:1—"Paul an apostle (by Jesus Christ and God the Father, who raised Him from the dead).</blockquote>
+<blockquote>1:1&mdash;"Paul an apostle (by Jesus Christ and God the Father, who raised Him from the dead).</blockquote>
-<blockquote>6:11—"I have written unto you with my own hand"</blockquote>
+<blockquote>6:11&mdash;"I have written unto you with my own hand"</blockquote>
 <h3>The Purpose of the Writing</h3>
 <blockquote>1:2 "Unto the Churches of Galatia."</blockquote>
 <blockquote>1:6 "Removed from Him."</blockquote>
 <blockquote>1:7 "Some that trouble you and would pervert the Gospel of Christ."</blockquote>
-<blockquote>3:1 "…who hath bewitched you that ye should not obey the truth."</blockquote>
+<blockquote>3:1 "&hellip;who hath bewitched you that ye should not obey the truth."</blockquote>
 <blockquote>4:8-11, 16-17, 20 "They zealously affect you."</blockquote>
 <blockquote>4:11 (I am afraid for you)</blockquote>
 <blockquote>4:20 "I am perplexed for you."</blockquote>